awebfactory/react-pathways/README.md

 ## ReactPathways

 An app to help you choose your own path to ReactJS and follow it step by step.
-And which also serves as an up-to-date non-trivial React, React Router and Redux example.
+And which also serves as an up-to-date non-trivial React, React Router and Redux example with custom SCSS bootswatch/bootstrap theme, ReactPathly.

 The ReactPathways example app is based on the latest versions of React, React Router and Redux, served up by a NodeJS/Express server which also exposes a REST API to provide data for the app.